openstack-archive/tricircle/doc/source/networking-prerequisites.rst

 network type.
 Both vlan and vxlan network type could work as the bridge network.
 The default bridge network type is vxlan.

+If you want to create a flat network, which is usually used as the external network type, then you have to specify --provider-network-type flat in network creation command.

 You can create L2 network for different purposes, and the supported network types for different purposes are summarized as follows.